cliff363825/yii2-image/README.md

 ========================
 Image Component for Yii2

-This extension is another version of [yii-easyImage](https://github.com/zhdanovartur/yii-easyimage), suitable for Yii2
+This extension is base on [yii-easyImage](https://github.com/zhdanovartur/yii-easyimage), used for Yii2.

 Installation
 ------------